rabits/asocial.co/README.md

 Secondary objectives
 --------------------
 Cool trifles that would be great to see in the application.

+### HTTP/HTTPS support
+Small http server, that provides access to your data.
+Makes possible to create links for other people, that don't have asocial application and simple would like to see your profile or part of your data.

 ### Make the ability to transfer money to any person with whom you do not even know
 Device has identifier (like profile) - it is the Bitcoin address.
 So, you can transfer your money to any device in network.